SamyBlue/Lightning-Beams/README.md

  - Layered, moving Perlin noise
  - Uniform disk-point picking for even distribution of control points
- - Can go along a Bezier curve rather than just straight-lines
+ - Can go along a Bezier curve rather than just straight-lines (i.e. Similar to how rblx beams curve)
  - Varying thickness, length, and, transparency
  - Can use ColorSequences
  - Lightning "Sparks" and "Explosion" sub-modules
+ - Can smoothly travel as a projectile trying to reach a point

 Table of contents
 =============